learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

 # F1-Score: 0.6444444444444444
 ```

 If all went well, you'll notice that model performance has improved by over 4 percent by finding an optimal value for k.
-For further tuning, you can use sci-kit learn's built in **Grid Search** to perform a similar exhaustive check of hyper-parameter combinations and fine tune model performance.
+For further tuning, you can use scikit-learn's built in **Grid Search** to perform a similar exhaustive check of hyper-parameter combinations and fine tune model performance.
 For a full list of model parameters, see the [sklearn documentation !](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html)

 ## (Optional) Level Up: Iterating on the Data